 Original (brand new) sealed beam 4×6″ headlights low beam.

 Original (brand new) sealed beam 4×6″ headlights high beam.

 With the same exact camera settings and location, we took the bottom photos on the Vision X Vortex 4×6″ LED headlights.
 For the following three photos, we used two headlights mimicking how your vehicle would operate.
-While measuring lux indoors against a wall at 25 feet, we measured a single headlight on low beam to be 1,210 lux, a single headlight on high beam to be 1,140 lux, and on both high and low beam to be 1,850 lux.
-Each Vortex 4×6″ headlight creates 2,150 raw lumen.
+While measuring lux indoors against a wall at 25 feet, we measured a single headlight on a low beam to be 1,210 lux, a single headlight on a high beam to be 1,140 lux, and on both high and low beams to be 1,850 lux.
+Each Vortex 4×6″ headlight creates 2,150 raw lumens.